 • Medicaid may cover a rollator walker if it is deemed medically necessary by your doctor.

-• Medicaid coverage varies by state, so you will need to check with your state’s Medicaid program to see what specific requirements and restrictions they have in place.
+• Medicaid coverage varies by state, so it’s vital to check with your state’s Medicaid program to see what specific requirements and restrictions they have in place.

 • Private Insurance: